Resistor Color Code Calculator

 How to Read Resistor Color Codes

-Resistor Color Code Calculator: A Complete Guide
+Resistor Color Code Calculator A

 Written by Michael Lip, electronics hobbyist and software developer who has been building circuits since 2012.
 After burning through my share of components due to misread color bands (especially under poor lighting), I created this tool to provide instant, reliable decoding with a visual representation that matches what you actually see on the workbench.